InterContinental Hanoi Landmark 72

-InterContinental Hanoi Landmark72 is an InterContinental hotel in Hanoi.
+The InterContinental Hanoi Landmark72 is an InterContinental hotel in Hanoi.
 The hotel is located on the top floors of Keangnam Hanoi Landmark Tower.
 At 346 meters, it is the tallest hotel in Hanoi, second tallest in Vietnam and Southeast Asia.

 Location

 InterContinental Hanoi Landmark72 is located in the center of the new West Hanoi business district, near the National Convention Center, Hanoi Museum and 45-minute drive away from the Noi Bai International Airport.
 Part of the Landmark72 complex, the hotel commences from the 62nd to the 71st floor of the tallest skyscraper in Hanoi, and second tallest in Vietnam.

 Facilities

 At 346 meters height, the hotel is listed at number 9 on World's 10 highest hotel with data from Emporis.

 InterContinental Hanoi Landmark72 offers 359 guest rooms including 34 suites.

 The hotel has one of the largest meeting and event facilities in Hanoi, with 9 meeting rooms and 1 Grand Ballroom that can cater up to 1,000 delegates.

 The hotel features five restaurants and bars all located on the 62nd floor - The Hive Lounge (lobby lounge), 3 Spoons (all-day dining restaurant), Stellar Steakhouse, Stellar Teppanyaki and Q Bar (bespoke cocktail bar).